 Cora Conservation Corps Training

-Winter orientation and training will take place over three consecutive weekends in January.
-Attendance to all three is required.
+Winter orientation and training will take place over two weekends in May or June.
+Attendance to all is required.

 If you are interested in joining the program, please submit a Cora’s Conservation Corps Application along with a one page essay explaining why you want to volunteer and how volunteering with us will help with your future aspirations.
 Once your application is submitted you will be contacted to set up an interview.